nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Overview

+Student insurance agents are often very busy, having to juggle their studies while working.
+Student Insurance Agent Sales Assistant (SIASA) helps these students to easily and quickly organize their contacts and policies, while managing their commissions.

-Student Insurance Agent Sales Assistant (SIASA) **is a Command Line Interface (CLI) application for Student Insurance Agents that aids their operations by:
+As students are generally tech-savvy, SIASA **is a Command Line Interface (CLI) application** for student insurance agents to quickly perform operations.
+Specifically, the app aids the students' operations by:
 * [Managing their contacts (such as potential clients and existing clients)](#contact-management)
 * [Managing financial policies that they have sold](#policy-management)
 * [Providing insightful statistics](#statistics)